phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_removal.md

 end seed species
 ~~~

-## Simulating when traveling down the gradient
+## Running the BioNetGen model

-Add the following after `end model` to simulate over 1800 seconds.
+We are now ready to run our BioNetGen model.
+To do so, first add the following after `end model` to run our simulation over 1800 seconds.

 ~~~ ruby
 generate_network({overwrite=>1})
 simulate({method=>"ssa", t_end=>1800, n_steps=>1800})
 ~~~

-The following code contains our complete simulation, which can also be downloaded here: <a href="../downloads/downloadable/removal.bngl" download="removal.bngl">removal.bngl</a>
+The following code contains our complete simulation, which can also be downloaded here: <a href="../downloads/downloadable/removal.bngl" download="removal.bngl">removal.bngl</a>.

 ~~~ ruby
 begin model